Details and booking for all our courses can be found here.

 We recognise, however, that releasing teachers from classrooms is still costly.
 For that reason all courses can be adapted and brought to you either as staff meetings or as in-class support where the teacher can learn alongside the children.
 Please contact us to arrange this.

-The focus for the Spring 2019 pupil conferences will be announced shortly.
-Dates and venues will be as follows:
+The focus for the Autumn 2019 pupil conferences will be announced shortly.
+Dates and venues will be as follows (all run from 9.30 – 2.30):

-• Wednesday 27th March – Hampton Dene Primary School, Hereford
+• Wednesday 6th November – Hampton Dene Primary, Hereford

-• Wednesday 3rd April – Ashfield Park Primary School, Ross-on-Wye
+• Friday 8th November – Ashfield Park Primary, Ross-on-Wye

 The Herefordshire Digital Leaders’ Programme is all about empowering pupils to lead on technology in learning.
 Conferences for pupil leaders are held on a termly basis.
 They are always a huge success and so many heads and teachers have told me that the initiative is already having a big impact on computing in their school.